Henil-08/freemoji/fine-tune/README.md

 During training, monitor validation images (e.g., smiley faces) and checkpoints in the `output/models` folder.
 The final LoRA (`.safetensors` file) will also be saved there.
 Rename it to `whatsapp-freemoji.safetensors` and place it in the `./fine-tune/models/` directory to use it with the Streamlit app in the root folder.

+> Note: It took me more **17 hours** to finetune this model on filtered whatsapp emojis on M4 Pro Macbook Pro with 20-Core GPU.
+Results may vary depending on your system.

 ## Alternative Methods